 Neelam Sanjiva Reddy

 Ramaswamy Venkataraman, born on December 4, 1910, was the 8th President of the Republic of India, serving from 25 July 1987 to 25 July 1992.
 Before his election as President, Venkataraman served nearly 4 years as the 7th Vice-President.
-Venkataraman is the only living former President of India.
-Although re-elected to Parliament in 1957, Venkataraman resigned his seat in the Lok Sabha to join the State Government of Madras (now Chennai
+Although re-elected to Parliament in 1957, Venkataraman resigned his seat in the Lok Sabha to join the State Government of Madras (now Chennai) as a Minister.
+There Venkataraman held the portfolios of Industries, Labour, Cooperation, Power, Transport and Commercial Taxes from 1957 to 1967.
+During this time, he was also Leader of the Upper House, namely, the Madras Legislative Council.
+Venkataraman died at the Army Research and Referral Hospital, New Delhi on 27 January 2009.

 Shankar Dayal Sharma